 If you’re in need of some sun but don’t want to break the bank, the Canary Islands have a pleasant climate all year round.
 They’re a fantastic destination if you like to party, but they’ve made much more of a name for themselves recently as an attractive adventure sports destination.
 The volcanic landscape is perfect for cycle training and hiking; the windy coastline provides unparalleled conditions for wind and kite surfing; and divers can explore impressive shipwrecks.
 Clear skies also make Tenerife one of the best locations in the world for star gazing, making the quieter towns ideal for a romantic getaway.

 New Zealand is a very easy country to visit (if you can stomach the journey there and back!).
-The people are friendly, the food and language familiar, and it’s very easy to book transport or hire a van.
+The people are friendly, the food and language familiar, and it’s very easy to hire a van or book a luxury travel tour.
 If you’re looking to relax, the scenery is an ideal backdrop for craft beer and wine tasting, and there are innumerous sandy beaches, forest footpaths and mountain tracks to lose yourself on for days.
 If you enjoy a faster pace of life, you never have to look far for a unique experience to get the adrenaline pumping.
 Bungy jumps, scenic flights, skydiving, jetboating, canyoning, white water rafting and caving are just a few of the exciting activities on offer, and Kiwi tour operators always go the extra mile to keep you entertained throughout.
 Best of all, if you visit New Zealand just as the Northern Hemisphere becomes unbearably cold, you’ll land smack bang in the middle of their summer.